 Epilogue: The side action.

-As well as the main action, there are two other side stories playing out on the sides of our stage.
+As well as the main action, two other side stories are playing out on the sides of our stage.
 The first is in Russia, providing some significant pieces of drama to our little play.
 One of the hard truths of adoption is that parenting hurt children can be very difficult, and the education provided to families before adoption about trauma, as well as the support offered to families after adoption, is significantly lacking.
 Sadly, some of the most tragic stories of parents reaching the end of their rope and doing unthinkable things to their children happened to involve children adopted from Russia.
-As a result (and not doubt this was just a piece of larger political maneuverings), Russia banned all intercountry adoptions in 2013.
-Since the numbers of children adopted from Russia had always been fairly large, this heavily affected the total number of adoptions.
+As a result (and no doubt this was just a piece of larger political maneuverings), Russia banned all intercountry adoptions in 2013.
+Since the number of children adopted from Russia had always been fairly large, this heavily affected the total number of adoptions.

 The other country we need to take a look at is South Korea.
 South Korea was the first country to send large numbers of adopted children to the US.
 It had a stable and clean program with relatively easy requirements.
-Over time, as South Korea’s economy and infrastructure has improved and moved from the category of developing nation into developed nation, intercountry adoption began to be seen as a hold-over from a troubled past.
+Over time, as South Korea’s economy and infrastructure have improved and moved from the category of developing nation into a developed nation, intercountry adoption began to be seen as a hold-over from a troubled past.
 As a result, there has been a concerted effort on the part of South Korea’s government to phase out intercountry adoption and, while children are still being adopted, the numbers are nowhere close to what they had been.

 So there you go, a story to go with the numbers.
 Is it a good thing that they are lower?
 If it means that fewer children were trafficked, yes.
 No child should have to lose their family, culture, and language just because a richer family has decided they can give that child a better life.
 This is exactly what happens when facilitators procure children for a desperate adoption market.